Sierra-Sam/gen-ftype/README.md

     pfexec gls -lh /proc/9/fd/5
     ?--------- 2 root root 0 May 29  2013 /proc/9/fd/5

-Note that, on Solaris, the native ls command knows its Ds and Ps, but the `gls` (GNU version of `ls`) does not.
+Note that, on Solaris, the native `ls` command knows its Ds and Ps, but the `gls` (GNU version of `ls`) does not.
+Note also that often you need to have elevated privileges just to navigate to some of the Doors and Event Ports.

 ## Bigger Picture and Related Work